ChrFrohn/MSTeams-PhoneNumberMgmt/README.md

 * Department
 * Reserved for

-### Power BI report

-The reports display insight in to how the phone numbers are assigned.

 ### To-do / Bug fixes:
 * Change authentication method against Teams to use a Service Principle insted of a regular user (Currently auth. method with SP is broken)